jslopezgithub/cnca/README.md

-# try to run using this command lines (npm run dev)
+# Try to run using this command line (npm run dev)

 # Volunteer Attendance Tracking